ammen99/wayfire-tests/README.md

 Both versions are executed with the same configuration and the same IPC commands are fed to them.
 At the end, screenshots of both sessions are taken and compared.

+### Tips and tricks

+The test runner supports running multiple tests in parallel with the `-j <N>` option.
+Running many tests in parallel puts a lot of stress on the system (esp. during Wayfire's and client initialization, since these often depend on system calls and the GPU hardware).
+To avoid this happening:

+- Do not run too many tests in parallel (personal rule of a thumb is to use a bit less than the physical core count, but of course this depends on the system).
+- Use the `--interactive` flag.
+After the tests are run, you will be presented with a list of tests that failed.
+You can rerun all of them sequentially by typing `run all` at the prompt, most of the tests should now become green.
+You can also rerun a particular failed test by typing `run <test number>`, or `run <test number> slow` to add extra timeouts.

 # How to write a new test

 Tests are a combination a python test file and a Wayfire config file.